DIDSR/BoneJ_Headless/Doc/secondaryplugins.rst

 A plot display box count and box size is genreated.
 The plot is on a log scale.

-Fractal Dimension:Rrepresented as the slope from linear regression fit to box size vs box count.
+Fractal Dimension = =Rrepresented as the slope from linear regression fit to box size vs box count.
-$r^2$: The goodness of fit for the regression line ofthe box size vs box count plot.
+$r^2$ = The goodness of fit for the regression line ofthe box size vs box count plot.
 Values closer to 1 are considered stronger.

 ------------------------------------
 Intertrabecular Angles